Climbing The Cobbler…

 The Cobbler – Threading the Needle

-At the top of the Cobbler are three craggy summits – the north and central summits are only recommended with climbing equipment – but the south summit has a famous pinnacle ‘thread the needle’ by jumping across, climbing through the hole in the pinnacle and then scrambling up to stand on the rocky peak which is actually the very top of the hill.
+At the top of the Cobbler are three craggy summits – the south summit is only recommended with climbing equipment and / or scrambling experience – but the central summit has a famous pinnacle ‘thread the needle’ by jumping across, climbing through the hole in the pinnacle and then scrambling up to stand on the rocky peak which is actually the very top of the hill.
 It looks hard – but you really just need a good head for heights – and an Instagram account to show off that you’ve done it.

 From the top there are incredible views across the Loch Lomond and the Trossachs National Park are stunning and on a clear day you can see across to Ben Nevis.